md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Development of responsible AI governance frameworks.
 * National investment in digital skills and talent development.

-Singapore has also introduced initiatives such as AI Verify and Model AI Governance Frameworks to promote responsible and trustworthy AI deployment.
+Singapore has also introduced initiatives such as AI Verify and the Model AI Governance Framework to promote responsible and trustworthy AI deployment [51, 53].

 ### Lessons for Bangladesh